 - Prestige and reputation: A school and/or program’s reputation in your (intended) field can play a big role in your decision and determination of quality.

 - Class size: How big is the program?
-Do you learn better in small classes or large?
-What outcomes do you identify with as it relates to the number of classmates in the average cohort?
+Do you learn better in small or large classes?
+What outcomes do you identify with regarding the number of classmates in the average cohort?

 - Culture: Think of a grad school’s culture as “that’s how we do things here.”
 Visit your potential graduate institutions and talk with various stakeholders to help understand what their philosophy on education really is.

-- Outcomes (job placement, ROI): This is pretty straightforward—and telling.
+- Outcomes: This is pretty straightforward—and telling.
 What is the track record related to student outcomes, and what resources are in place to secure employment and assess ROI of their graduate programs?

 - Living and learning: What’s the living situation?
-Is there housing for graduate students?
+Is housing available for graduate students?
 Is it on or off campus?
-What’s available to support your lifestyle while in school?
+What else is available to support your lifestyle while in school?

 - Support services: Where can you get campus assistance when you need it most?
-Whether it’s academic, financial, or career counseling help: it’s not just that they have it, but what it is and how it applies to you.
+Whether it’s academic, financial, or career counseling, it’s not just that they have it but what it is and how it applies to you.